egecetiner/rickandmorty/README.md

 # rickandmorty

- Open source API is used to develop this app: https://rickandmortyapi.com/api/
+ Open source API is used to develop the app: https://rickandmortyapi.com/api/

 ## Setup